bernhard759/HTML_CSS_JS-Rubiks_cube/README.md

 ![rubiks cube](cube_screenshot.png "Rubiks cube")

-You can play with the cube and try to solve it with the deployed version of this repository code on gh pages.
+You can play with the cube and try to solve it with the deployed version of this repository code on gh pages [here](https://bernhard759.github.io/HTML_CSS_JS-Rubiks_cube/).